syncfusion-content/blazor-docs/blazor/speeddial/styles.md

 ## Customized icon

-You can enhance the appearance of the Speed Dial component in its default primary state by customizing the icon color using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_CssClass) property.
+You can use the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_CssClass) property to customize the appearance of the speedDial component in its default primary state.
+Below example demonstrates the `cssClass` property usage in speedDial.

 {% tabs %}
 {% highlight razor %}